-143 "Å person's pretrial release, probation, furlough, supervised release, or parole shall not be revoked based on an incident for which the person would be immune from prosecution under subdivision 1 or 2."
+$^{153}$ "Å person's pretrial release, probation, furlough, supervised release, or parole shall not be revoked based on an incident for which the person would be immune from prosecution under subdivision 1 or 2."
 Minn.
 Stat. § 604A.05 Subd.
-3. However, "[n]othing in this section shall...prevent probation officers from conducting drug testing of persons on pretrial release, probation, furlough, supervised release, or parole."
+3. However, "[n]othing in this section shall . . . prevent probation officers from conducting drug testing of persons on pretrial release, probation, furlough, supervised release, or parole."
 Minn.
 Stat. § 604A.05 Subd.
-4.
+4(b)(4).

-144 While the text of the law provides protection from charge and prosecution for "possession, sharing, or use" of a controlled substance under enumerated sections of the law, the sections referred to appear to prohibit only possession.
+While the text of the law provides protection from charge and prosecution for "possession, sharing, or use" of a controlled substance under enumerated sections of the law, the referenced sections of law appear to prohibit only possession.
 Minn.
 Stat. § 604A.05 Subd.
+1.

-1. 145 A person who provides first aid and medical assistance to another person experiencing an overdose may use this as a mitigating factor in a criminal prosecution for which immunity is not provided in the statute. (emphasis added).
-It is not clear whether this protection extends to individuals who only seek medical assistance.
+"The act of providing first aid or other medical assistance to someone who is experiencing a drug-related overdose may be used as a mitigating factor in a criminal prosecution for which immunity is not provided."
 Minn.
 Stat. § 604A.05 Subd.
 4(a).

-146 "Drug or alcohol overdose" is defined as a condition including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, mania, or death which is the result of consumption or use of a controlled substance or alcohol or a substance with which the controlled substance or alcohol was combined, or that a person would reasonably believe to be a drug or alcohol overdose that requires medical assistance; "Medical assistance" includes, but is not limited to, reporting a drug or alcohol overdose or other medical emergency to law enforcement, the 911 system, a poison control center, or a medical provider; assisting someone so reporting; or providing care to someone who is experiencing a drug or alcohol overdose or other medical emergency while awaiting the arrival of medical assistance.
+"Drug or alcohol overdose" is defined as "a condition including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, mania, or death which is the result of consumption or use of a controlled substance or alcohol or a substance with which the controlled substance or alcohol was combined, or that a person would reasonably believe to be a drug or alcohol overdose that requires medical assistance."
 Mo.
-Rev. Stat. § 195.205(1); (2).

-147 Immunity is provided for actions prohibited under Mo.
-Rev. Stat. § 579.015. which prohibits the possession of a controlled substance without regard to the amount.
+Rev. Stat. § 195.205(1)(1).
+"Medical assistance' includes, but is not limited to, reporting a drug or alcohol overdose or other medical emergency to law enforcement, the 911 system, a poison control center, or a medical provider; assisting someone so reporting; or providing care to someone who is experiencing a drug or alcohol overdose or other medical assistance."
 Mo.
-Rev. Stat. § 195.205 (2)(1).
+Rev. Stat. § 195.205(1)(2).

+Immunity is provided for actions prohibited under Mo.
+Rev. Stat. § 579.015, which prohibits the possession of a controlled substance without regard to the amount.
+Mo.
+Rev. Stat. § 195.205(2)(1).

-148 Immunity is provided for actions prohibited under Mo.
+Immunity is provided for actions prohibited under Mo.
 Rev. Stat. § 579.074, which prohibits possession of drug paraphernalia.
 Mo.
 Rev. Stat. § 195.205(2)(1).

-149 Immunity is provided for violating probation or parole.
+Immunity is provided for violating probation or parole.
 Mo.
 Rev. Stat. § 195.205(2)(4).

-150 The law also provides protection for the crime of "keeping or maintaining a public nuisance" as prohibited by Mo.
+The law also provides protection for the crime of "keeping or maintaining a public nuisance" as prohibited by Mo.
 Rev. Stat. § 579.105.
 Mo.
 Rev. Stat. § 195.205(2)(1).

-151 Minor change was made effective July 1, 2016 to change immunity from 30 grams or less of marijuana or synthetic cannabinoids to 30 grams or less of marijuana or ten grams or less of synthetic cannabinoids.
+Minor change was made effective July 1, 2016 to change immunity from 30 grams or less of marijuana or synthetic cannabinoids to 30 grams or less of marijuana or ten grams or less of synthetic cannabinoids.